-The holiday was founded in 2017 by the UN General Assembly.
-5 years earlier, on December 12, the organization called on governments to provide assistance in order to achieve greater coverage of health services.
-Today, the problems are especially urgent in countries with middle and low incomes, so the work continues not only on Universal Health Coverage Day, but all year round.
+Universal Health Coverage Day was founded in 2017 by the UN General Assembly.
+Five years prior to this, on December 12, the UN called on governments to take action and increase access to health services.
+This is especially urgent in countries with middle and low incomes, and the movement continues throughout the year.

-How to celebrate
+How to take part

-When is Universal Health Coverage Day celebrated in 2022?
+When is Universal Health Coverage Day celebrated in 2023?

 Universal Health Coverage Day is observed on December 12 each year.